-- a) At the National Championships RDA Endurance is split into distance classes.
+a) At National Championships RDA Endurance is split into distance classes.
 A none disabled none mounted escort is allowed at all levels.
 The distances available in RDA currently are:

-- 1km
+1km

-- 2km
+2km

 - 3km

 - 5km

 - b) Distances 1km, 2km and 3km will be split into Led and Unled sections at Championships.

-- c) Distances 5km, 10km and 15km will be scored as unled riders.
+Distances 5km will be scored as unled riders.